FraserR1188/plant-plates/README.md

 You will need to deploy the application using Heroku.

-1. Create a requirements.txt file by typing `pip3 freeze --local > requirements.txt` into the Gitpod CLI.
+1. Create a requirements.txt file by typing `pip3 freeze --local > requirements.txt` into the VS Code CLI.
 Ensure this is added to your .gitignore file.
-2. Create a Procfile by typing `echo web: python app.py > Procfile`.
+2. Create a Procfile by typing `touch python app.py > Procfile`.
 Open it and ensure it doesn't have a new line, as this can create errors.
 Ensure it starts with a capital P.
-3. Add and commit these files to Github.
+3. Add and commit these files to GitHub.
 4. Go to [Heroku](https://dashboard.heroku.com/apps).
 Log in or create an account
 5. Click the 'New' button and click 'Create new app'.
 6. Enter a unique name for your project with no capital letters or spaces and select your region.
 Click 'Create App'.